 …If you are unacquainted with the California Indian world, shed all your preconceived notions and give yourself over to a new experience.”

-She Sang Me A Good Luck Song: The California Indian Photographs of Dugan Aguilar is a new exhibition revealing the richness and vibrancy of Native California cultures as Aguilar (Mountain Maidu/Pit River/Walker River Paiute) speaks his heart through his photography.
+She Sang Me A Good Luck Song: The California Indian Photographs of Dugan Aguilar is an exhibition revealing the richness and vibrancy of Native California cultures, featuring the works of Dugan Aguilar (Mountain Maidu/Pit River/Walker River Paiute).
+Aguilar, a well-known photographer of Native life, spoke his heart through his photography.

 The exhibition is divided into the following sections: